rmusser01/Lair/README.md

 -------------------------------------
 <a name="drones"></a>Drones
 -------------------------------------
 Lair takes a different approach to uploading, parsing, and ingestion of automated tool output (xml).
 We push this work off onto client side scripts called drones.
 These drones connect directly to the database.
 To use them all you have to do is export an environment variable "MONGO_URL".

-Linux way:
+This variable is probably going to be the same you used for installation

         export MONGO_URL='mongodb://username:password@ip:27017/lair?ssl=true'

-This uses the export command to set the var MONGO_URL to everything after the equal sign.

-"export" is used to set global variables in the current shell and child processes.

-This is done because Drones are currently written to check for the global as a means of avoiding hardcoding addresses/credentials.

 With the environment variable set you will need a project id to import data.
 You can grab this from the upper right corner of the lair dashboard next to the project name.
-You can now run any drone.
+You can now run any drones.

         drone-nmap <pid> /path/to/nmap.xml

 You can install the drones to PATH with pip

         pip install lairdrone-<version>.tar.gz